South Dakota Court Records

 Getting a Traffic Ticket in South Dakota

 A Uniform Traffic Summons and Complaint ticket is a form issued, in the state of South Dakota, by a law enforcement officer for the citation of traffic offenses.
-It is a sworn statement by the officer, regarding the observed violation.
-The ticket may be completed by the officer before issuing it to the offender.
+It is a sworn statement by the officer regarding the observed violation.
+The officer may complete the ticket before issuing it to the offender.
 The ticket may contain information about the offense and instructions on how to respond to the ticket.
-The officer when completing the ticket may contain;
+The officer, when completing the ticket, may include:

-- The county where, the violation occurred and, the ticket as issued
+- The county where the violation occurred and the ticket was issued.

 - The court, which has jurisdiction over the violation